• Home

 Textbook: Principles of Biochemistry (5th edition) by Garrett & Grisham.
 Supplementary materials such as research articles, review papers and class notes will be uploaded on eCampus.

-BICH605 is a team taught core course required for the first year graduate students admitted to the Biochemistry Graduate Program.
+BICH689 is a 1 credit modular course offered to the first-year graduate students admitted to the Biochemistry Graduate Program.